civalin/cmdlr/README.rst

     cmdlr -l

 It will listing all subscribed comics in your database.
-If want more detail, please combine `-v` option multiple time like...
+If want more detail, please combine `-v` option like...

 .. code:: bash